- PowerShell issues are part of the Windows errors that users experience day by day.

 - Now, head back to the System Configuration window, and click on OK.

 - Click Restart in the prompt that appears.

 By initiating a clean boot, you can see if a software conflict is causing Windows PowerShell malfunctions.
 In this way, you can start the Windows 10 system only with default features.

 If the Windows PowerShell has stopped working error is not displayed after the clean boot is performed it means that there is a software conflict, so you need to remove the program responsible for this issue.

 3. Disable and re-enable Windows PowerShell

-- From the left panel of the main window click on the ‘Turn Windows features on or off’ link.
+- From the left panel of the main window, click on Turn Windows features on or off.

 4. Create a new Microsoft account

-Hopefully, the ‘Windows PowerShell has stopped working’ error message is gone now.
-If you have questions related to the troubleshooting solutions from above, contact our team.
+Hopefully, the error message is gone now.
+If you have questions about the troubleshooting solutions from above, contact our team.
 You can get in touch with us by using the comments field below.